juv/kube-autorollout/README.md

 1. Registry authentication failures
     - Verify token validity and permissions
     - Check hostname pattern matching
-    - Ensure correct secrets are referenced in your Helm values
+    - Ensure imagePullSecrets are set _or_ correct secrets are referenced in your registries config in the Helm values

 2. No rollouts occur
     - Ensure kube-autorollout is running in the correct Kubernetes namespace